Skip to content

 How I Think About Systems

-I approach software as a living system, not as a collection of scripts or endpoints.
+I approach software as a system that will keep changing, not as a one-time delivery.

 That means: